Do not compare care options with one number

 Create a monthly decision sheet

-For overseas families, a simple monthly sheet should track fixed costs, variable care costs, medical costs, private support, unpaid family tasks, and upcoming changes.
-This makes discussions less emotional and more practical.
+For overseas families, a simple monthly sheet keeps the conversation factual: fixed costs, variable care costs, medical costs, private support, unpaid family contributions, and upcoming changes, with an agreed emergency reserve and an agreed approver for anything above a threshold.

 Frequently asked questions